aws-powertools/powertools-lambda-python/docs/core/logger.md

 ### Sampling debug logs

-Use sampling when you want to dynamically change your log level to DEBUG based on a **percentage of your concurrent/cold start invocations**.
+Use sampling when you want to dynamically change your log level to **DEBUG** based on a **percentage of your concurrent/cold start invocations**.

-You can set using `POWERTOOLS_LOGGER_SAMPLE_RATE` env var or explicitly with `sample_rate` parameter: Values range from `0.0` to `1` (100%)
+You can use values ranging from `0.0` to `1` (100%) when setting `POWERTOOLS_LOGGER_SAMPLE_RATE` env var or `sample_rate` parameter in Logger.

 !!! tip "When is this useful?"
-	Take for example a sudden increase in concurrency.
-When looking into logs you might not have enough information, and while you can adjust log levels it might not happen again.
+	Let's imagine a sudden spike increase in concurrency triggered a transient issue downstream.
+When looking into the logs you might not have enough information, and while you can adjust log levels it might not happen again.

 	This feature takes into account transient issues where additional debugging information can be useful.

-Sampling decision happens at the Logger class initialization.
-This means sampling may happen significantly more or less than you expect if you have a steady low number of invocations and thus few cold starts.
+Sampling decision happens at the Logger initialization.
+This means sampling may happen significantly more or less than depending on your traffic patterns, for example a steady low number of invocations and thus few cold starts.

 !!! note
     If you want Logger to calculate sampling upon every invocation, please open a [feature request](https://github.com/awslabs/aws-lambda-powertools-python/issues/new?assignees=&labels=feature-request%2C+triage&template=feature_request.md&title=).